 This is probably the easiest and simplest way to upcycle glass bottles.
 If you have got a bunch of old wine bottles stacked up, turn them into a new set of fine glasses for serving!

 Having a nice and clean glass base from bottles can be great candle holders!
 You can even cut them in different sizes to showcase various sized candles to create a nice set.

 You can kick your DIY game up a notch and paint your newly cut bottles and use them as storage for various things.
-New toothbrush holder anyone?
+New toothbrush holder and eyeglass holder anyone?